mponce0/eHelp/README.md

 @email  :  contact information of the author(s)
 @repo   :  repository where to get the function from
 @ref    :  any suitable reference needed
+@examples :  include examples of how to use user-defined function
 ```

 Further keywords can be added on-demand, please contact the developer if you would like to add other keywords to the list.